mactul/powermake/README.md

 > You need the Microsoft C/C++ Extension Pack for this to work

-If the tip above isn't enough to setup vscode, here is more details:
+If the tip above isn't enough to set up vscode, here is more details:

 > [!IMPORTANT]